The Best Skincare For Menopausal Skin: Skin, moisture

 Dehydration in menopause can make menopause symptoms worse such as hot flashes, and headaches.
 If you stay hydrated, you can reduce urinary urgency and bladder irritation (yes, really!), plus a few other benefits.
 If you’re experiencing night sweats or hot flashes, chances are good you’re losing more hydration with these symptoms, so drink up.

-Steady topical moisture and sunscreen to clean skin provide protection and comfort for dry, sensitive, thinning skin.
+Steady topical moisture and sunscreen to clean skin provide protection and comfort for dry, sensitive, thinning, or itchy menopause skin.
 Consider testing and investing in a few options:

 - A spray mist moisturizer: Which could also feel fantastic on your neck, upper back, decollete, as well as your face during a hot flash, right?